 The 129-foot Burney Falls in northern California is one of the state’s most beautiful waterfalls.

-The water does not simply pour over the top, rather the porous volcanic rock in the area encourages a dispersal of the water, resulting is multiple cascades that leap from the rock’s face along the entire height of blue and white waterfall.
+The water does not simply pour over the top, rather the porous volcanic rock in the area encourages a dispersal of the water, resulting in multiple cascades that leap from the rock’s face along the entire height of the blue and white waterfall.

 The most popular vantage point for viewing is from the base of the falls, but this area can be crowded in the summer as heat-weary visitors find refuge in the coolness.

 A short loop trail allows visitors to explore both sides of the creek above and below the falls.
 However, if you are up for a larger hike try hiking a couple of miles of the Pacific Crest Trail, which passes next to the falls.

 The campground can be very crowded in the summertime, and the visitors, not the quietest.
 If possible, try visiting during a down season or mid-week.